Tura Kaso Hamo,

 Regionale Milchvermarktungsprojekte für einen „fairen“ Milchpreis – Eine Bestandsaufnahme (2010) Schule und Beratung (3-4), S. II 5-8.

-Tobias Hirzinger
+Tobias Hirzinger,

 Daniela Reitmeier